huggingface/blog/bloom-inference-optimization.md

 working with them.

 First, you have to abandon hope to have exactly the same logits at the end down to the bytes.
-PyTorch versions can change the kernels and introduce subtle difference, and different hardware might yield different results because of different architecture (and you probably don't want to dev on a A100 GPU all the time for costs reasons).
+PyTorch versions can change the kernels and introduce subtle differences, and different hardware might yield different results because of different architecture (and you probably don't want to dev on a A100 GPU all the time for costs reasons).